by Gerhard Horn

 We couldn't care less.
 Even though the McLaren can be ordered with marine-grade speakers, an infotainment system on a car like this is a moot point.
 If you can't hear a V12 engine above 40 mph, how are you going to hear Carla Bruni's soothing, sexy French crooning?
 Most of this car's charm lies in the fact that it's an unfiltered driving experience that exposes you to the elements.
 So why bother with a sound system?

 When an extremely limited car like this is recalled, there's a good chance the general public will never hear about it.
 However, it's worth stating that the 812 Superfast has a generally good reliability record, and the Monza SP2 will likely be the same.
-The Superfast hasn't been entirely recall-free, though; for instance, the 2019 model was recalled for a fuel vapor separator that could crack and leak fuel.
+The Superfast hasn't been entirely recall-free, though; for instance, the 2020 model was recllaed for a rear window that wasn't bonded correctly and which could detach from the vehicle.
+For obvious reasons, the SP2 will never suffer from the same problem.

 Ferrari seems to have a lot of confidence in its products, as the Monza comes with a seven-year maintenance plan.
 Services are once a year without mileage restrictions.
 A three-year/unlimited mileage warranty is standard, extendable to five years.